APRx History

 American Pharmacies is Born

+Southwest Pharmacy Solutions Inc. (dba American Pharmacies) was created on Sept.
+25, 2002.
+APRx’s core principles from the start was one member-one vote management, 100% member ownership and a board of directors composed of shareholder members elected by their peers.
 The original APRx board members were Ray Carvajal, R.Ph., San Antonio; Buddy de la Rosa, R.Ph., Weslaco; Lynn Everett, R.Ph., Waco; Dennis Helbert, R.Ph., Brownwood; Don Novak, R.Ph., Longview; Gary Rice, R.Ph., Houston; and Bruce Rogers, R.Ph., Victoria.
-Lynn Everett and Bruce Rogers still serve on the Board.

 “A lot of people took a lot of chances to create American Pharmacies,” Mike said.
 “Those first board members were visionaries willing to take a leap of faith to give independents an organization they could believe in — one that would fight for their interests.”